Before You Read

 Musk’s relationship reveals a different vulnerability: the stressed workaholic seeking escape.

-Sophisticated targeting.
 Epstein wasn’t just offering parties.
-He was offering permission to be a different person than the one who runs SpaceX.
-A space where the workaholic could become the hedonist without judgment.
+He was offering permission to be a different person than the one who runs SpaceX — a space where the workaholic could become the hedonist without judgment.
+Not intellectual curiosity like Gates.
+Not procurement like Tisch.
+Pressure seeking a valve.

-The most damning exchange in the 2025 files involves New York Giants owner Steve Tisch.
+The most damning exchanges in the files involve New York Giants co-owner and Oscar-winning producer Steve Tisch.
+Where Gates and Musk’s emails require interpretation, Tisch’s require none.

 The Pattern